About the M.S. in Electrical Engineering

 The following Financial Stipends and Scholarships are available for qualified student applicants.
 For more information, please refer to Tuition and Financial Aid.

-The University of Bridgeport launched a new graduate scholarship program to help deserving students meet the financial obligations of pursuing higher education.
-For more information, please refer to Graduate Scholarship Program.
+The University of Bridgeport offers a Merit Scholarship to help deserving students meet their financial obligations of pursuing a graduate degree.